 As long as we qualify as a REIT, a taxable U.S. stockholder must generally take into account as ordinary income distributions made out of our current or accumulated earnings and profits that we do not designate as capital gain dividends or retained long-term capital gain.
 A corporate U.S. stockholder will not qualify for the dividends received deduction generally available to corporations.
-In addition, dividends paid to certain individuals, trusts or estates are subject to a 3.8% Medicare tax.
+In addition, dividends paid to a U.S. stockholder generally will not qualify for the 20% tax rate for "qualified dividend income."
+The maximum tax rate for qualified dividend income received by U.S. stockholders taxed at individual rates is currently 20%.
+The maximum tax rate on qualified dividend income is lower than the maximum tax rate on ordinary income, which is currently 39.6%.
+Qualified dividend income generally includes dividends paid by domestic C corporations and certain qualified foreign corporations to U.S. stockholders that are taxed at individual rates.
+Because we are not generally subject to federal income tax on the portion of our REIT taxable income distributed to our stockholders, our dividends generally will not be eligible for the 20% rate on qualified dividend income.
+As a result, our ordinary REIT dividends will be taxed at the higher tax rate applicable to ordinary income.
+However, the 20% tax rate for qualified dividend income will apply to our ordinary REIT dividends (i) attributable to dividends received by us from non-REIT corporations, such as a TRS, and (ii) to the extent attributable to income upon which we have paid corporate income tax (e.g., to the extent that we distribute less than 100% of our taxable income).
+In general, to qualify for the reduced tax rate on qualified dividend income, a stockholder must hold our common stock for more than 60 days during the 121-day period beginning on the date that is 60 days before the date on which our common stock begins trading ex-dividend.
+Individuals, trusts and estates whose income exceeds certain thresholds are also subject to a 3.8% Medicare tax on dividends received from us.
 We may pay taxable dividends of our stock or debt securities.
 In the case of such a taxable distribution of our stock or debt securities, U.S. stockholders would be required to include the dividend as income and would be required to satisfy the tax liability associated with the dividend with cash from other sources, including sales of our stock or debt securities.